jorgeancal/notebook/content/posts/how-to-set-up-your-kluster-with-helmfle.md

 comments = true
 categories = ["Helm", "kubernetes", "How to", "cluster"] description = "We'll config helmfile.
-This is not the perfect solution, but this is my way, and it works for me." tags= ["cluster","Kluster", "helm", "helmcharts", "kubernetes", "helmfile" ] author = "Jorge Andreu Calatayud"
+This is not the perfect solution, but this is my way, and it works for me." tags= ["cluster", "helm", "helmcharts", "kubernetes", "helmfile" ] author = "Jorge Andreu Calatayud"
 +++